Yurujai/yurujai/README.md

 # Hi there!

-I'm backend developer specialiced on PHP ( mostly Symfony ) and noSQL ( mostly MongoDB ).
+I'm backend developer specialized on PHP ( mostly Symfony ) and noSQL ( mostly MongoDB ).

 Interested in good practices and SOLID.
 Trying to use new software architectures.